BallAerospace/COSMOS/_docs/dart_install.md

 <div class="note warning">
   <h5>Changing the DART Data File Directory</h5>
   <p>DART indexes the files in outputs/dart/data.
-If these files are moved DART can no longer access them when responding to a Stream Server request (TBD: When does this happen?
-What tool?).
+If these files are moved DART can no longer access them when responding to a Stream Server request (from Replay or Data Viewer).
 DART will not permanently delete them unless you start DART with the '--force-cleanup' option.
 Using that option will permanently delete the files and their associated decommutated data in the database.</p>
 </div>